Moon landing conspiracy theories: Missions tracked by independent parties

-Aside from NASA, a number of groups and individuals tracked the Apollo missions as they happened.
+Aside from NASA, a number of groups and individuals tracked the Apollo missions as they happened, including the Soviet Union.
 On later missions, NASA released information to the public explaining where and when the spacecraft could be sighted.
 Their flight paths were tracked using radar and they were sighted and photographed using telescopes.
 Also, radio transmissions between the astronauts on the surface and in orbit were independently recorded.